dotlin-org/dotlin/README.md

 The difference is easy to remember: with any _declaration_ you must use `const`, and with any _invocation_ you must use `@const`.

-Note that similar to in Dart, `@const` is not necessary when it's implied, e.g. by assigning to a `const val`.
+Note that as in Dart, `@const` is not necessary when it's implied, e.g. by assigning to a `const val`.

 ### Lateinit